 These pretty plumed-tail kitties of Turkey have long, graceful physiques, wedge-shaped heads and a love for chatting.
 And not only do these cats love to chat, but they are also skilled climbers who have a natural fascination with water.
 There are many Turkish Angora cats that will even fancy a swim!

-Like we said at the top of the article, every kitty in this world is unique and there are some who defying stereotypes when it comes to being chat.
+Like we said at the top of the article, every kitty in this world is unique and there are some who defy stereotypes when it comes to being chatty.
 Fun little cat noise fact for you: Did you know that your cat can make over 100 sounds?
 So regardless of what cat you have in your home or how they came into your life, they are all excellent communicators.
 With just a little understanding behind the feline mind and some study of cat body language, we can learn to speak meow with them, too!